+- (a) a person is arrested for an offence-

 - (i) without a warrant; or

-- (ii) under a warrant not endorsed for bail, F52...
+- (ii) under a warrant not endorsed for bail, ^{F108}...

 - (b)

 the custody officer at each police station where he is detained after his arrest shall determine whether he has before him sufficient evidence to charge that person with the offence for which he was arrested and may detain him at the police station for such period as is necessary to enable him to do so.